dimitrit/pal1gadgets/ft/README.md

 # PAL1-ft: An adapter for the fischertechnik Computing Interface

-From the mid 1980s to the early 1990s fischertechnik released a number of construction sets that could be controlled by home computers.[^1] The connection between motors, sensors and the computer was by means of a dedicated Computing Interface.[^2] The fischertechnik Computing Interface supported a range of platforms, including Amstrad, Apple, Atari and Commodore.
+From the mid 1980s to the early 1990s fischertechnik released a number of construction sets that could be controlled by home computers.[^1] The connection between motors, sensors and the computer was by means of a dedicated Computing Interface.[^2] Different versions of the fischertechnik Computing Interface supported a range of platforms, including Amstrad, Apple, Atari and Commodore.
+In addition to these dedicated interfaces, fischertechnik also released universal interfaces.
+The fischertechnik Universal and CVK Computing Interfaces required adapters between the interface connector and target computer systems.

 ![PAL-1 ftPAL gadget render](https://github.com/dimitrit/pal1gadgets/blob/main/ft/docs/figures/ftPAL.png?raw=true)

-While some versions of the Computing Interface had dedicated connectors for specific platforms, the company also released universal interfaces.
-The fischertechnik Universal and CVK Computing Interfaces required adapters between the interface connector and target computer systems.
-PAL1-ft is a simple adapter that allows the fischertechnik Computing Interface to be connected to the PAL-1 RIOT Expansion Module.[^3]
+ PAL1-ft is a simple adapter that allows the fischertechnik Universal and CVK Computing Interfaces to be connected to the PAL-1 RIOT Expansion Module.[^3]

-The PAL1-ft adapter implements the same logical connections as the fischertechnik VIC 20/CBM adapter:[^4]
+The PAL1-ft adapter implements mostly the same logical connections as the fischertechnik Commodore 64 adapter, with the exception of the analog data input:[^4]

 | PAL1 RIOT | ft Interface | Description |
 | :-------: | :----------: | :---------- |